Introduction

 Interface B

-I conducted A/B testing with five students, where 4 out of 5 participants preferred Interface B due to clearer information hierarchy, better use of space, and familiarity with existing group communication tools, such as Discord and Telegram.
+I conducted A/B testing with six students, where 5 out of 6 participants preferred Interface B due to clearer information hierarchy, better use of space, and familiarity with existing group communication tools, such as Discord and Telegram.

 These findings were shared with the client, who then agreed to proceed with Interface B for further development.